tehZevo/a-game-maybe/docs/networking.md

 * Can register `CommandHandler`s

 ## `Command`s
-* Are sent from the client to the server
+* Are sent from the client to the server and represent player behaviors (move, interact, use skill)

 ## `Event`s
-* Are sent from the server to the client
+* Are sent from the server to the client and represent game state updates (position, sprite, velocity)

 ## `CommandHandler`s
 * Handle commands